 - Slight discoloration near the nail edge

-- Minimal changes in nail texture
+- Minimal texture changes

-- No pain or only mild discomfort
+- No pain or only mild sensitivity

 Stage 2: Progressive Toenail Fungus